espadrine/espadrine.github.com/blog/src/what-i-made-in-2016.md

-# @hat I Made In 2016
+# What I Made In 2016

-This year, the company I work for, Captain Train, was purchased by its English equivalent, Trainline.
+This year, the company I work for, Captain Train, was purchased by its English counterpart, Trainline.
 I added support for American Express BTA lodged cards, upgraded the SNCF integration to support their new fare systems, and worked on the common format for carriers.

 In open-source, I made the following.